nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `batch-mark`

 Example:
-* Enter `select 1 2 3` and then `batch-mark` marks the attendance of entries 1, 2 and 3
+* Enter `select 1 2 3` and then `batch-mark` marks the attendance of entries at index 1, 2 and 3

 ### Unmark attendance for a group of students: `batch-unmark`